AnhadWander/Smart-Home-Security-Reminder-System/README.md

 - **Magnetic door sensor** to trigger events when the door opens.
 - **Speaker & screen alerts** for immediate user feedback.
 - **Embedded design on Raspberry Pi Pico** for reliable, low-power operation.
-- **Battery conservation techniques** such as dynamic clock frequency adjustment using Phase-Locked Loops (PLLs).

 ---